isabella232/document-services.en/help/usecases/nda.md

 ![Screenshot of sample template](assets/nda_4.png)

 This file contains several tags.
-When you run the program, these fields will be filled with the vendor information.
+When you run the program, these fields are filled with the vendor information.

 Document Generation Tagger integrates with Adobe Sign API.
 Because of this integration, you can automatically create Sign text tags so the generated document can then be sent to Adobe Sign for signature.

 ## Generating the NDA for vendors

 Inside the sample application, you prepared folders for the input and outputs.
-As mentioned earlier, you use JSON files, so there two files to show the available vendors in the system.The files are shown inside a form that prints on the browser:
+As mentioned earlier, you use JSON files, so that there are two files to show the available vendors in the system.
+The files are shown inside a form that prints on the browser:

 ```
 <h1><b>NDA</b>: Generate for vendor.</h1>